-After working through almost two years in a pandemic, people are quitting their jobs en masse, with an additional 35% of Canadians considering or unsure about leaving their current job according to a LifeWorks Mental Health Index survey.
+After working through almost two years in a pandemic, people are quitting their jobs en masse, with an additional 26 per cent of Australians looking for new jobs this year according to a LinkedIn study.
 Dubbed the “Great Resignation” by psychologist and Texas A&M University professor Anthony Klotz, this unprecedented event has called into question the culture of work and the changing hallmarks of a fulfilling job and career.
 As employees are rebelling against the nine-to-five grind they’ve previously considered as norms, these changes have rippled out into other areas of their lives.
 This includes clothing they’ve previously worn to perform their professional selves: business-adjacent fashion trends like low-cut blazers, leather harnesses worn over jackets, and skirt suits so short you’ll never make it past your office entrance — are all rising in popularity.

 According to Klotz, since the pandemic took hold, it’s become clear that the physical office culture does not work for everyone.
 “When I go into the office, I have to [be] fake.
 It's not just about wearing comfy clothes, it's [not] about wearing clothes where I feel like I can express myself.
 The norms of the workplace don’t allow that," he says.
 The Great Resignation has empowered people to question that way of thinking.
 “As soon as you decide [to] strike out and do something different — whether it's going to work for another company, start an entrepreneurial venture, or pursue a hobby, you travel the world, stay home with family, whatever it is — the power balance shifts,” Klotz explains.
 As employees feel less attached to their work, they are coming into the office in whatever feels most comfortable to them.